RyanAdalbert/s3parq/docs/dev_guide.md

 Note that env should be passed from some environment-aware variable.

 ### Loading Configuration seed data via SQL
 You can batch load data into the Configuration DB using SQL.
-After running `script/dev_env`, you can connect to the postgres DB using:
+After running `script/dev_env`, you can add the path to your seed file to `script/load_seeds` and run the script to seed to postgres.
-`psql -h localhost -p 5432 -d configuration_application -U configurator -W`

-From there, you can load your SQL seed data using
-`\i /Users/youruser/path/to/file.sql`

 ## Pipeline Runs: an Airflow Story